khofstadter/CS220AU-DP/README.md

 Instructions on using this GitHub repository as a template for your assignment will be provided in class.
 Seek clarification if anything is unclear.

 ## Tasks
-1. search for interesting bibliography
+1. refining the list of key words
-2. Start writing a draft
+2. search for relevant litterature
-3. search for key terms
+3. continue writing a draft
 4. Create visuals (graphs of spectrum, illustrations)
 5. Write a paragraph to explain the visual identity of the project and put it in the overview